Frequently Asked Questions / Team Traditions

 [Please note that some of this information is invalid during the COVID-19 pandemic]

 What is the BTW Swim Booster Club?

-The BTW Swim Booster Club is a support group for the Booker T. Washington Swim team.
-We raise money to support the needs of the team in coordination with the swim coach.
+The BTW Swim Booster Club is a support group for the Booker T. Washington High School Swim team.
+We raise money to support the needs of the team in coordination with the swim coaches.
 We provide the team with workout equipment, swim parkas, etc. The Boosters also coordinate the production and sales of Hornet competition swimsuits/caps, swim team spirit wear, home meet support (concessions, gate entry, heat sheet sales, timers, coaches/officials' meals, etc).
-We try to keep the Boosters dues to a minimum by doing fundraising, it helps if every family on the swim team joins the BTW Swim Boosters Club.
+We try to keep the Boosters dues to a minimum by doing fundraising; it helps if every family on the swim team joins the BTW Swim Boosters Club.

 What is the typical practice schedule?

 This is a typical practice schedule; it may change throughout the season.